sasvirco/cwlogs-alert/Readme.md

 # cwlogs-alert

-Cwlogs-alert is a tool for alerting of patters of interest from data collected by Cloudwatch logs.
+Cwlogs-alert is a tool for alerting based on patterns of interest from data collected by Cloudwatch logs.

 # Overview

-Cwlogs-alert works by executing LogInsights queries against cloudwatch log groups and sending an SNS notification if match is found.
+Cwlogs-alert works by executing LogInsights queries against cloudwatch log groups and sending an SNS notification if a match is found.
-It keeps an in-memory database where it tracks rules that are in Alert mode, and it sends a recovery notification when the rule no longer match.
+It keeps an in-memory database where it tracks rules that are in Alert mode and sends a recovery notification when the rule no longer matches.

 # Running cwlogs-alert
 ## Install